-to the

-on their

-25th Anniversary
+to the Institute on Teaching and Mentoring on their 25th Anniversary

 I share this congratulations and appreciation with the original Institute visionaries: Frank Abbott, Bob Belle, Emorcia Hill, Dewayne Matthews, JoAnn Moody and Ken Pepion.

 Ansley A. Abraham Jr. Atlanta, GA